Reconstruction:Proto-Slavic/pъtica

 Etymology

 From *pъta + *-ica, from Proto-Balto-Slavic *put-.
-Cognate with Latvian putns (bird), Lithuanian putýtis (little bird), Lithuanian pučiùtė (chicken).
-More distantly cognate with Latin putila (chick, baby bird) and (per Vasmer) various words referring to children, e.g. Latin putus, putillus (child), Sanskrit पुत्र (putrá, child, son), Avestan 𐬞𐬎𐬚𐬭𐬀 (puθra, child, son), Paelignian puclo- (child).
+Cognate with Latvian putns (bird) (see there for more theories and potential cognates), Lithuanian putýtis (little bird), Lithuanian pučiùtė (chicken).
+Perhaps also more distantly cognate with Latin putila (chick, baby bird) and (per Vasmer) various words referring to children, e.g. Latin putus, putillus (child), Sanskrit पुत्र (putrá, child, son), Avestan 𐬞𐬎𐬚𐬭𐬀 (puθra, child, son), Paelignian puclo- (child).
 Chernykh adds Latin pullus (chicken) < Proto-Indo-European *put-s-lo-.

 Noun